 7. Its Much Harder To Stain Silestone Countertops

-There are times when we are in the kitchen having a cook-off with ourselves and spills and spatters will occur.
-When you are in the middle of preparing that super tasty meal for you and your loved ones, you probably won’t stop just to wipe off your counters when a spill or a splatter takes place.
+There are times when we are in the kitchen having a cook-off with ourselves and spills and splatters occur.
+When you are in the middle of preparing that super tasty meal for you and your loved ones, you probably won’t stop just to wipe off your counters when something gets on them.
 Stains that are left on the countertop for too long will absorb into the stone.
 Silestone countertops are great because this is not something you have to stress out over.
 Why not?
 Well, we are not by any means saying you should just let the stains sit there forever but with quartz, you can let them hang out a bit longer before wiping them completely off.
 Another point for Silestone!

 Well, there you have it, folks!
 The differences between granite and Silestone countertops for your kitchen and bathrooms.
 Although this was a granite vs Silestone war and we were supposed to choose a winner, it is rather hard to do so because both are extremely awesome countertop options!
 You simply cannot go wrong with either of them!
 We hope you found this article helpful, interesting, and fun!
 For more related content be sure to visit the countertop blog.
 For comments, questions, or concerns, contact us today to speak with an expert!
 (407) 774-0676